Zaimonius/SpeechRecognitionGame/README.md

 ## Requirements

-Linux (need this for training and testing the neural network - torchaudio)
-Python 3 (using 3.9.1)
+Linux (need this for training and testing the neural network - torchaudio - utf-8) Python 3 (using 3.9.1)
 Pip